 - The scaffold/building company requests a licence by contacting Council Connect on 01225 394041

-- The scaffold/building company completes the licence application form
+- The scaffold/building company completes the licence application form.
+This is available as a Word file or PDF.

 - The scaffold/building company returns the completed form to the address given on the form with: